-All disbursements (including bonuses, Christmas or other gifts and payroll) should be made via check (except the obvious case when petty cash is used) and should be recorded in the general ledger.
-Cash should not be used to pay vendors, contractors or employees.
+All disbursements (including bonuses, Christmas or other gifts and payroll) shall be made via check (except the obvious case when petty cash is used) and shall be recorded in the general ledger.
+Cash shall not be used to pay vendors, contractors or employees.